D2-mods/Better-IWD-Pregen/README.md

 - The nerfed version caps at the Level 9 summons.
 - Also corrects the chance of each creature type to 50/50 (was 51/49).
-- Skipped if the IWD2EE "Spell Revisions" component is installed.
+- Skipped if the IWD2EE Spell Revisions component is installed (it splits skeletons and zombies into separate spells).

 --